autobrr/omegabrr/README.md

 ### arr

 Call with `omegabrr arr --config config.yaml`

 Supports to run with `--dry-run` to only fetch shows and skip filter update.

+### lists

+Call with `omegabrr lists --config config.yaml`

+Supports to run with `--dry-run` to only fetch shows and skip filter update.